Introduction

 Test Set Language

-The test set language is an expression based language, top level expression can be built up form smaller expressions consisting of binary and unary operators and built-in functions and constants.
+The test set language is an expression based language, top level expression can be built up form smaller expressions consisting of binary and unary operators and built-in functions.
+They form sets which are used to specify which test should be selected for various operations.

 Evaluation